 We model words and sentences to match the language level of the AAC user.
 We may only model 1-2 words at first, before building up to longer word combinations.
 When an AAC user is communicating longer messages, it may be time to consider modeling specific grammar.
 There is no right or wrong way to teach grammar.
 Instead, it is best to follow the lead of the AAC user.
 Support them to get the grammar right in sentences they are already saying.

 Teaching grammar can often be powerful alongside literacy instruction.
 We can observe different word and sentence structures in many texts.
 This can be a great way to integrate grammar teaching when using the AAC system.

 Two key grammatical concepts

 When considering grammar, there are two key things to teach our AAC user.

-Secondly, we look at specific word structures.
+We look at specific word structures.
 This is how we learn to use the different grammatical forms of words in sentences.
-For example, we add different verb endings to reflect the tense of that verb, e.g. walk vs. walking vs. walked.
+For example: we add different verb endings to reflect the tense of that verb, e.g. walk vs. walking vs. walked.